andreassch/RPGAssistant/README.md

 Mind the traling space after `groscho` and `groschna`.
 Now rerun the conversion script for the names.

 The desktop version of RPGAssistant expects the data files in the same folder as the executable.
 For the Android version they are packed into the APK.

+The Dark Eye, its respective logos, as well as Aventuria, Dere, Myranor, Riesland, Tharun and Uthuria, and their respective logos, are trademarks of Ulisses Spiele GmbH, Waldems.

 ## Customisation